Guide to Buying Health Insurance for 2015: How Health Insurance Works

 Buying the Right Health Insurance Policy

 Getting the right plan for you and your family boils down to understanding your projected medical needs for the next year, calculating your income, and then finding the plan that has both a premium that fits your budget as well as out-of-pocket costs that won’t break the bank.
 For folks with access to cost assistance, getting a plan with a low premium can be attractive and is often the right move.
 However, simply looking at the premium alone won’t always get you the right plan.

 FACT: Most people’s medical expenses will be doctor office visits, therapists, and prescriptions.
 Many plans cover all these with copayments.
 These services could easily run to $5,000 or more a year before insurance.
 This could mean a big difference between plans that have $10 copays and those that have $40 copays.

 NOTE: A free annual wellness visit and other select services, like some preventive services, are covered for free before your deductible is met on all plans under the ACA.
-High deductible plans also have the perk of being able to be paired with in HSA.
+High deductible plans also have the perk of being able to be paired with in HSA (Health Savings Account).
 Using an HSA can make higher deductible plans much more attractive and cost effective since they can lower your taxable income, allow you to spend tax free dollars on care, and qualify you for greater cost assistance amounts.
 Just keep in mind you’ll be using your own money to pay for most of your medical costs if you got this route.